dbhatia00/senDesMiniProject/README.md

 7) Install the Barcode Scanner module for Expo:

     a) expo install expo-barcode-scanner

+8) Set up a config.json file in the root of your project for your FDC API key.
+The format should be the following -

+  {
+    "API_KEY": "..."
+  }

-8) Run the project:
+9) Run the project:

     a) expo start

-9) Navigate to the web server running the application:
+10) Navigate to the web server running the application:

     a) Click "Tunnel" button above the barcode

     b) If Expo Go client app not downloaded...download from App Store

     c) Using iPhone camera...scan barcode and open app in Expo Go

 ## Using the App